-Talking to your baby, before they’re born and in the early weeks after birth, helps you get to know each other and form a close bond.
-It gives your baby the best start in life.
+Talking to your bump before your baby is born and in the early weeks after birth helps you get to know each other and form a close bond.

 Why it’s important to talk to your bump

-- Babies’ brains develop very quickly during pregnancy – they can hear and feel things too
+Bonding can begin before birth.
+Babies’ brains develop very quickly during pregnancy – they can hear and feel things too.

-- Making a connection with that new little person helps you feel very close to them even before they are born
+- Making a connection with your baby helps you feel very close to them even before they are born

 - Find regular quiet times when you can talk and sing to your baby